dzavalishin/mqtt_udp/README.md

 * Extremely simple
 * Extremely fast, minimap possible latency
 * Excludes broker (which is single point of failure)
 * Lowers network traffic (each masurement is sent exactly once to all)
 * Reasonably reliable (if we use it for sensors, which usually resend data every few seconds or so)
 * Can be supported even on a hardware which can not support TCP - in fact, only UDP send is required
-* Zero configuration - a sensor node needs no setup, it just broadcasts its data.
+* Zero configuration - a sensor node needs no setup, it just broadcasts its data
 * With some extension can be used on simplex channels and/or channels with native broadcast ability (radio,RS485)

 ## For further reading